ponnarasua/TASKMANAGER/README.md

 # TASKMANAGER

-A web-based application to manage and track your tasks efficiently.
+A web-based application to manage and track your tasks efficiently in Organization.
 This project is structured with a dedicated backend API and a modern frontend interface, providing create, read, update, and delete (CRUD) functionality for tasks.

 ## Features